Homological stability for automorphism groups: Examples

 is an epimorphism for $i\le \frac{n-1}{2}-r$ and an isomorphism for $i\le \frac{n-3}{2}-r$.
 If $F$ is split then it is an epimorphism for $i\le \frac{n-r-1}{2}$ and an isomorphism for $i\le \frac{n-r-3}{2}$. \end{thm}

 This establishes Theorem \ref{thm:G} in the case $G_n = \Aut(F_n)$.
 This was conjectured, in the split case with a similar range, by the first author in \cite[Conjecture A]{Ran10}.
-The stable homology with coefficients in a reduced polynomial functor factoring through the category $gr$ of finitely generated free groups and all maps (via the forgetful functor $\U f\G_{free}\to gr$) has been computed in \cite{DjaVes15} to be trivial.
+The stable homology with coefficients in a reduced finite degree coefficient system (i.e.\ one which vanishes on the trivial group) which factors through the category $gr$ of finitely generated free groups and all maps (via the forgetful functor $\U f\G_{free}\to gr$) has been shown in \cite{DjaVes15} to be trivial.
 An example of such a functor is the abelianisation functor

 In general, though, the stable homology is non-trivial, as is for example the stable homology with constant coefficients \cite{Gal11}.
 Another example where we know that the stable homology is non-trivial is the dual of the abelianisation functor: consider the functor $D:\U f \G_{free}\to gr^{op}$ which is the identity on objects and takes a morphism $(f,H):F_m\to F_n$ to the projection $F_n=H*f(F_m)\surj f(F_m)\sta{f^{-1}}\rar F_m$.
 Now define